pmatheus/jackbot-sensor/docs/PERFORMANCE_GUIDE.md

-# Jackbot Sensor Performance Guide
+# Jackbot Performance Guide

 ## Overview

-This guide documents the performance achievements of Jackbot Sensor and provides tuning recommendations for optimal high-frequency trading operations.
-The system is optimized for sensor-specific order execution, event-driven strategies, and real-time market data processing.
+This guide provides realistic performance metrics and tuning recommendations for Jackbot, a professional cryptocurrency trading framework.
+All metrics presented are based on real-world measurements, not theoretical maximums.

-> **Performance Status**: Production-tested with superior characteristics across all metrics
+> **Important**: Performance varies significantly based on infrastructure, network location, and exchange conditions

 ## Table of Contents